 Introduction

-Implementation of the Declaration Act presents new legal issues and research opportunities.
-Innovative law reform and education will be required to enable the Crown legal system to align with Indigenous legal frameworks.
-The BCLI will explore approaches to support Declaration Act implementation, building on our deep understanding of Crown law and comparative legal frameworks.
-Our emphasis will be to develop ways that the Crown legal system needs to adjust to support implementation of the Declaration Act, while also ensuring that this work supports reconciliation and access to justice for Indigenous peoples in BC.
+The BCLI established the Reconciling Crown Legal Frameworks Program (RCLF Program) to support the alignment of BC’s Crown legal framework with Indigenous laws.
+Reconciliation of laws to align with international standards of Indigenous rights and to strengthen relationships across distinct legal orders presents new legal issues and research opportunities.
+Innovative law reform and education is required to enable the Crown legal system to align with Indigenous legal frameworks.
+The BCLI is exploring approaches to supporting legal pluralism, building on our deep understanding of Crown law and comparative legal frameworks.
+Our emphasis is on developing ways that the Crown legal system needs to adjust to support implementation of the BC Declaration Act on the Rights of Indigenous Peoples Act, while also ensuring that this work supports reconciliation and access to justice for Indigenous peoples in BC.

 Weaving new approaches